-We hold on to our most inner thoughts at the thought of losing someone we love.
+We may hold on to our most inner thoughts at the thought of losing someone we love.
 Growing up my parents seemed to be immortal.
-When my mother passed, I couldn’t imagine her not being in my life, because I still had my father.
-Now I cannot imagine a life without him.
+When my mother passed, I couldn’t imagine her not being in my life.

-As a child, I wasn’t encouraged to explore the possibilities that I might have to deal with someone’s illness or their passing, let alone deal with my parents’ illness or passing.
-I was completely shielded from anything to do with death and in my twenties when I was faced with losing someone close to me for the first time, I didn’t cope very well.
+As a child, I wasn’t encouraged to explore the possibilities that I might have to deal with illness or death.
+I was completely shielded from anything to do with death.
+In my twenties, when I was faced with losing someone close to me, I didn’t cope very well.
 Just thinking about it, scared me half to death.

-I don’t feel scared to let go of what I have had and have known for all of these years.
+I don’t feel scared to let go of what I have had and have known for years.
 I want my father to be at peace.
 In the last few months that is and has always been my priority.